AmulyaKaushik/Cloud-Based-Distributed-Forensic-Evidence-Storage-System/BLOCKCHAIN_EXPLAINED.md

 Or visit the UI:
 - Go to `/blockchain` page (after logging in)
-- See all blocks, their hashes, and signatures
+- See all blocks, their hashes, signatures, and the embedded `signer_pub` values
-- See the public key
+- See the published public key (for external verification)
 - See any anchors that have been created

 ---